cmoody2/Webpage_Generator/README.md

 # Webpage Generator

- Simple webpage generator to demonstrate use of Tkinter
+ Simple webpage generator used to demonstrate use of Tkinter for creating GUIs

  Technologies used in creation:
  - Python